 Students benefit greatly from building their vocabularies, but what words should they study?
-Workbooks and lists can present lots of good words, and after completing the exercises, many students will perform well on quizzes.
+Workbooks and lists can present lots of good words, and students often perform well on quizzes.
 But does this give them ownership of the words?
-A month later, will workbook words show up in their original writing?
+A month later, will workbook words show up in their writing?
 Rarely.

 Wouldn't it be better for students to study vocabulary from their current reading assignments?
 These are the words they need now!